Shipped in 2024

 Direct Chinese translation reduced recommendation accuracy significantly.
 I learned that multilingual AI needs culturally appropriate concepts and examples to maintain accuracy and relevance.

-Smart Warehouse System
+Smart Warehouse

-Smart Warehouse System -
+Smart Warehouse -

 I transformed fragmented datas into a unified dashboard.